tenebrius1/tp/docs/DeveloperGuide.md

     5. Test case: `add t n/John Doe p/98765432 g/MF t/PM`<br>
        Expected: No tutor is added.
 Error details shown in the result display, with result message `Gender should be 'M' / 'm' or 'F' / 'f'`.

-### Edit Tutor/Student list
+### Edit Tutor/Student List
 {:.no_toc}

 1. Edit a tutor in the Tutor List.
     1. Test case: `edit t 1 n/John Doe`<br>
        Expected: The first tutor `Alex Yeoh` is renamed to `John Doe`.
-Details of the added tutor are shown in the result display.
+Details of the edited tutor are shown in the result display.
     2. Test case: `edit t 1`<br>
-       Expected: No tutor is added.
+       Expected: No tutor is edited.
 Error details shown in the result display, with a result message `At least one field to edit must be provided.`.
     3. Test case: `edit t 1 g/Z`<br>
-       Expected: No tutor is added.
+       Expected: No tutor is edited.
 Error details shown in the result display, with a result message `Gender should be 'M' / 'm' or 'F' / 'f'`.
+    4. Prerequisite: All tutors in the Tutor List are the default values loaded from `SampleDataUtil`<br>
-    4. Test case: `edit t 2 n/Bernice Yu p/99272758 g/F q/1 t/SC SP`<br>
+       Test case: `edit t 2 n/Bernice Yu p/99272758 g/F q/1 t/SC SP`<br>
-       Expected: No tutor is added.
+       Expected: No tutor is edited.
 Error details shown in the result display, with a result message `This tutor is unchanged`.
     5. Test case: `edit t 2 p/87438807`<br>
-       Expected: No tutor is added.
+       Expected: No tutor is edited.
 Error details shown in the result display, with result message `Some other person already has this phone number...` since tutor Alex Yeoh already has this phone number.

 2. Edit a student in the Student List.
     1. Test case: `edit s 1 n/John Doe`<br>
        Expected: The first student `David Li` is renamed to `John Doe`.
-Details of the added student are shown in the result display.
+Details of the edited student are shown in the result display.
     2. Test case: `edit s 1`<br>
-       Expected: No student is added.
+       Expected: No student is edited.
 Error details shown in the result display, with a result message `At least one field to edit must be provided.`.
     3. Test case: `edit s 1 g/Z`<br>
-       Expected: No student is added.
+       Expected: No student is edited.
 Error details shown in the result display, with a result message `Gender should be 'M' / 'm' or 'F' / 'f'`.
     4. Test case: `edit s 2 n/Irfan Ibrahim p/92492021 g/M t/SC`<br>
-       Expected: No student is added.
+       Expected: No student is edited.
 Error details shown in the result display, with a result message `This student is unchanged`.
     5. Test case: `edit s 2 p/91031282`<br>
-       Expected: No student is added.
+       Expected: No student is edited.
 Error details shown in the result display, with result message `Some other person already has this phone number...` since student David Li already has this phone number.

 ### Delete a Tutor/Student
 {:.no_toc}